nishanthjois/Autonomous-Vehicle-Detection/README.md

     return features

 `

 ### Build a classifier
 [Code for this part is in 'Classifier' section of notebook]

-Steps:
+#### Steps:
 1. Extract features (color and hog features) from list of images
 2. Combine features
 3. Shuffle the input data (provided) - to avoid problems due to overfitting
-4. Split the data into training and testing set - to avoid overfitting and improve generalization
+4. Split the data into training and testing set - to avoid overfitting and improve generalization:

-#### Split train-test data:

 `
   from sklearn.cross_validation import train_test_split